Shyam-Has-Your-Anomaly-Mitigated/Emul/hmm/conspiracies/animalery.md

+Mmm!
+I'll eat these mammals, but not those mammals; even though humans are at the top of the food chain (says cannibals, mozzies, ETC).

 : Only certain humans are enslaved/trafficked.
 <br>: Only certain animals are held captive/consumed (which is worse than slavery).
 <br>; Both are culturally/relativistically dependent.